Stormwater Conservation

 Best Practice: Go To The Car Wash

 The best way to minimize the effect washing your car has on the environment is to use a commercial car wash.
 Most locations reuse wash water several times before sending it to a treatment plant.
-If you choose to wash your car at home, read below about some things that you can do to minimize the water quality impact.
+If you choose to wash your car at home, read below about ways to minimize the water quality impact.

 Choose Your Soap Wisely:

 Use biodegradable, phosphate-free, water-based cleaners only.
-Car wash soaps and dish detergents contain what are known as "surfactants".
-These are used to help break the surface tension of the dirt particles on your car.
+Car wash soaps and dish detergents contain what are known as "surfactants," which help break the surface tension of the dirt particles on your car.
 Many car wash soaps on the market use phosphates or petro-based chemicals as surfactants.
 So, when you wash down the car, all the pollutants from your vehicle are contained in the water.
 These include brake dust, oils, exhaust fumes, and other nasty contaminants.
-While your car may look great when you're done washing, we must consider where all that soapy water has gone.
+While your car may look great when you're done washing, we must consider where all that soapy water goes.

 Play On The Lawn:

 Wash on an area that absorbs water, such as gravel or grass.
 This can filter water before it enters groundwater, storm drains, or creeks.
-Even when using environmentally friendly cleaners, it is better to avoid the driveway and instead wash your car on your lawn or over dirt.
+Even when using environmentally friendly cleaners, avoiding the driveway and instead washing your car on your lawn or over dirt is better.
 By washing your car on the lawn, you provide a filter for the soapy water.
-Grass and other plants absorb the chemicals and other contaminants, thereby reducing the number of pollutants that end up in the storm drain.
+Grass and other plants absorb the chemicals and other contaminants, reducing the number of pollutants in the storm drain.
 The root systems of plants can tolerate much more than aquatic insects and fish.

 Raise Funds a Better Way: